Telehealth has made it easier for patients to book medical follow-up appointments, which is particularly important for people with chronic diseases.

 At its most basic, telehealth is defined as care at a distance and can be delivered via phone or video calls, with phone being the most common.

 The Federal Government introduced support for the service last year when it announced its $1.1 billion package to boost health services in response to the pandemic.

 As part of this package, $669 million was set aside to expand Medicare-subsidised telehealth services for all Australians.

 This meant that patients were able to bill Medicare for telehealth services.
 For doctors, the GP bulk billing incentive, payment received for each service that is bulk billed, was doubled.

-Support for the service was due to finish at the end of this month, however, Prime Minister Scott Morrison has announced that it will now continue until 30 June 2021.
+Support for the service was due to finish at the end of this month.
+However, Prime Minister Scott Morrison announced over the weekend that it will now continue until 30 June 2021.

 “So far more than 51 million telehealth services have been delivered to 13 million patients and almost $2.6 billion in benefits paid.
 More than 82,000 providers have used telehealth services nationwide,” he said in a statement.